Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_power_platform_and_snowflake/getting_started_with_power_apps_and_snowflake.md

 ```

 ### Load data
-Now we will create a simple table in this database that we will query from the Power Platform connector.
+Now we will create a simple table in this database that we will query from the Power Apps connector.
 Run the below code in a Snowflake worksheet.

 ```sql
 use role accountadmin;